kshannon-ucsd/dsc40a/pages/syllabus.md

 The Midterm Exam will be worth 20% of your overall course grade.
 The Final Exam will be worth 30% of your overall course grade and will be cumulative.

-You must take the final exam to plass the class.
+You must take the final exam to pass the class.

 ### Redemption Policy